-It was October 15, 2025, and I was sitting at a picnic table in East Austin, nursing a lukewarm topo chico and wondering why I’d agreed to a third date with a guy who spent forty minutes explaining the 'utility of NFTs' to me.
+I was sitting at a picnic table in South Austin late one Tuesday evening last March, nursing a lukewarm Topo Chico and wondering why I’d agreed to a third date with a guy who spent forty minutes explaining the 'utility of NFTs' to me.
 I wasn’t just bored—I was exhausted.
 My dating life felt like a second full-time job where the boss was mean and the benefits were non-existent.

 I realized that night that I had been chasing love with the same frantic energy I use to track down a missing font file five minutes before a client deadline.
 It was desperate, it was loud, and it wasn't working.

-When I got home that night, I pulled out that used copy of The Secret I’d bought for three dollars at a bookstore on Guadalupe.
-I know, I know—it’s the ultimate cringe.
-But I was tired of being lonely, and my usual 'practical' methods (swiping until my thumb hurt) were failing.
+When I got home, I pulled out that used copy of The Secret I’d bought for three dollars at a bookstore on Guadalupe.
+I know, it’s the ultimate cringe.
+But I was tired, and my usual 'practical' methods—swiping until my thumb hurt—were failing.
 I decided to treat manifesting like a design project.
 If I could build a brand identity for a tech startup, surely I could build a vision for my own life without feeling like a total weirdo.

 The $72 Manifestation Toolkit (And My Secret Journal)